gandarez/btc-price-service/README.md

 * Double check the caching strategy for the CoinDesk API, ensuring it respects the 30-second limit for the toplist endpoint.
 * Implement backoff and retry logic for API calls to handle rate limiting and temporary failures.
 * Follow metrics and logging best practices to monitor the service's performance and health and adjust caching and broadcasting values as needed.
+* Prevent panic in the service and ensure it recovers gracefully from unexpected errors, including the http server and all goroutines spawned.
+* Implement middlewares for logging, metrics, and error handling to improve observability and maintainability.

 Made with :heart: by Gandarez